Last updated on 2026-01-14

 Program structure

-The Master of Music in Conducting program is designed to be completed in 2 years.
-The structure of the program includes:
+The Master of Music in Composition program is structured to provide a comprehensive education in music composition over a period of two years.
+The program includes:

 Featured Experiences